 It is the goal of the District's Economic Development Plan to achieve sustainability and adaptability through a variegated network of educational and employment opportunities.
-The success of this plan is dependent upon reciprocal partnerships with government, educational, economic develop-
+The success of this plan is dependent upon reciprocal partnerships with government, educational, economic development and other non-profit entities.
+In laying the framework for the Santa Fe region's future growth, the plan will create a foundation for strong and viable communities, which are multidimensional, while providing for more comprehensive and sustainable planning.